 For vitamin D deficiencies, homemade diets have been widely scrutinized and blamed.

-Now, Dr. Dodds and several other integrative veterinarians advocate for homemade diets because companion pet caregivers can control the ingredients in light of food sensitivities, provide the best and most optimum nutrition for their companion pet’s health needs, and can use the freshest ingredients possible.
+Now, W. Jean Dodds and several other integrative veterinarians advocate for homemade diets because companion pet caregivers can control the ingredients in light of food sensitivities, provide the best and most optimum nutrition for their companion pet’s health needs, and can use the freshest ingredients possible.

 On the flip side, we recognize the dangerous pitfalls associated with vitamin D deficiency and strongly urge pet caregivers to work with qualified animal nutritionists who can formulate diets that should contain a vitamin D supplement.
 If you do plan on switching to feeding homecooked meals to your pets, we encourage you to have their vitamin D blood levels checked prior to switching foods and a few months after the transition is complete.

 However, those who focus on concerns of potential deficiency may end up ignoring the possibility of toxicities in commercial pet foods.
 Indeed, do a web search for “vitamin D deficiency in dogs”.
 One of the top search results will probably be an article by the Food and Drug Administration titled “Vitamin D Toxicity in Dogs” that discusses the massive dog food recall of late 2018 and early 2019 due to toxicity.

 Hemopet has interviewed Steve Brown about how this toxicity occurred.
 Steve does not know exactly what happened in these recent cases of vitamin D excess, but he had several viable thoughts.
 Feel free to read our discussion with Steve by clicking here.